 Parental substance misuse features in up to two-thirds of care proceedings.
 It is a major risk factor for child maltreatment and for cases coming back to court when reunification fails.
 In helping parents break harmful patterns of behaviour, FDAC is giving children the best chance of avoiding or overcoming problems of isolation, neglect, low self-esteem and poor mental health.
 This is why the National Unit is determined to extend as widely as possible the FDAC service which gives parents more hope of dealing with their problems in a timeframe that matches the needs of their children.

 The data collection tools for recording and analysing the progress of all FDAC families will help us answer some key questions.
 It will enable individual services to understand their impact locally, and it will provide a large body of evidence that will help refine our understanding about the impact of the FDAC model in the short and longer term.
-The National Unit has a crucial role in this: it steers the work of data collection, ensuring consistency in what is recorded and how change is measured, and it collaborates with national agencies holding other big datasets that can inform our thinking and learning.
+The National Unit has had a crucial role in this: it has steered the work of data collection, ensuring consistency in what is recorded and how change is measured, and it has collaborated with national agencies holding other big datasets that can inform our thinking and learning.

 We know how difficult it can be to set up new services, and we know about some of the things that can prompt change and sustain momentum.
-By careful tracking of each new FDAC, we are building evidence about what contributes to the successful roll out of the FDAC model.
-We are exploring the role of local champions, perceptions about cost and value for money, and the challenges for specialist teams in children and family work.
+By careful tracking of each new FDAC, we have built up evidence about what contributes to the successful roll out of the FDAC model.
+We have explored the role of local champions, perceptions about cost and value for money, and the challenges for specialist teams in children and family work.

 Evaluation of the FDAC model has shown that it provides better outcomes for children and families than ordinary care proceedings.
 It makes a compelling case for a problem-solving approach to local authority concerns about the adverse impact of parental problems on children, and for a move towards a non-adversarial court system.